 any recent attempts of self-harm

-increase in aggressive behaviour, irritability or any other unusual changes in behaviour or mood.
+increase in aggressive behaviour, irritability or any other unusual changes in behaviour

 All mentions of suicide or violence must be taken seriously.